 A pack’s top lid usually sits above the main compartment access point.
-Zippered top lid pockets are a good place for lightweight items that you will want to have accessible, including a headlamp, rain layers, or a lightweight puffy jacket.
+Zippered top lid pockets are a good place for lightweight items that you will want to easily access, including a headlamp, rain layers, or a lightweight puffy jacket.

 A thoughtfully designed pack will also have a simple way to secure and access a water bladder drinking tube.
-If you prefer to drink out of bottles while hiking, look for a pack that has exterior water bottle holders for easy access.
+If you prefer to drink out of bottles while hiking, look for a pack with exterior water bottle holders for easy access.

-When backpacking you’ll need to be prepared to keep your kit dry in case of rain.
+When backpacking, you’ll need to be prepared to keep your kit dry in case of rain.
 Many backpacking packs come with a rain cover, which is usually a form-fitting piece of waterproof nylon with an elastic perimeter.
 The cover should fit over your entire pack and cinch securely in place.